underscoreio/essential-slick/src/pages/data_modelling.md

-Providing Slicks DDL command has been run for the table, or the SQL `ON DELETE CASCADE` action has been manually applied to the database, the following will remove HAL from the `users` table, and all of the messages that HAL sent:
+Providing Slicks DDL command has been run for the table, or the SQL `ON DELETE CASCADE` action has been manually applied to the database, the following action will remove HAL from the `users` table, and all of the messages that HAL sent:

 ~~~ scala